MaksimDzhangirov/backendBankExample/docs/part33-eng.md

 ![](../images/part33/4.png)

-And click Check.
+And click `Check`.
 OK, looks like the `simple-bank.com` domain is unavailable.

 ![](../images/part33/5.png)